Giants vs Bears Prediction — AI Finds CAN'T MISS NFL Lines & Props (Nov 09)

 New York vs. Chicago Odds

-Remi is pouring through tons of data points on each player.
+AI algorithm Remi is pouring through loads of data on each team.
 In fact, anytime the New York vs Chicago trends are analyzed, there’s always several intriguing observations to key in on.
-Not to mention games played at extreme travel distance rarely follow normal, predictable betting trends.
+Not to mention games played at extreme hostile environments can often follow normal, predictable patterns.

 New York vs Chicago Live Odds